 Most radios are available with a single charger or a multi-unit, six-way charger.
 Some models use a USB charging cable.

 Most radio dealerships provide a selection of audio accessories to fit the radios which they supply.
 The quality of audio accessories varies so when making comparisons ensure you are comparing like for like.
-A selection of earpieces and headsets can be seen here.

 You can use license-free radios in most European countries.
-Licenced radios require licenses to be hired from the country they are to be used in.
+Licensed radios require licenses to be hired from the country they are to be used in.
 Please leave at least 3 months before you go abroad to arrange this.
 Costs for the license vary from country to country.

 If you are buying new radios and are unsure whether they are suitable it is imperative that you discuss a trial with your radio supplier.
 Most dealerships are happy to lend or hire some radios to potential purchasers.
 A credit check is usually carried out before any radios are sent out.